 It’s not that there was a problem.
 Our relationship was great.
 No scratch that.
-It was fucking awesome.
+It was freaking awesome.

 We connected on levels I never imagined possible.
 Jodie was SO much fun to be with and everything about it just felt right.
-And after coming out of a pretty much sexless seven year relationship, our sex life was freakin’ EPIC.
+And after coming out of a pretty much sexless seven year relationship, our sex life was incredible.

 Things were really rocking.